uclaioes/baaec-emv/report.md

 ### Modeled System Outputs {#modeled-system-outputs}

 Figure XX below plots the modeled output of the BAAEC system over the project’s full period of evaluation aggregated at hourly (top) and monthly (bottom) intervals.
-Note that the specific period of performance that will be used for subsequent EM\&V analyses is the 2024 calendar year.
+Note that the specific period of performance that will be used for subsequent EM&V analyses is the 2024 calendar year.
 As Figure XX illustrates, based upon the hourly output of the proxy system, we anticipate that the BAAEC CS sites would have output between 47 and 138 MWh per month in 2024\.
 Annually, this expected system output would total to 1,163 MWh for 2024\.
 This value is thus the basis of comparison for the evaluation of the system’s capability to effectively net-out the electricity consumption of DAC-GT program enrollees.
 ![][image25]
 **Figure XX.
 Modeled BAAEC CS system output based upon scaled output data from  another Pivot Energy proxy system collected over the project’s full evaluation period.
 Note that the BAAEC CS program’s specific period of performance is only the 2024 calendar year.**